corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 mission-critical.
 This approach allows your team to gain experience with Rust with less disruption to the business.

+Choose a project in a domain you know very well.
+This way, you can focus on learning Rust and not on understanding the domain.
+On top of that, you can compare the performance of Rust with the existing system and see if it lives up to the expectations.
+It will be easier to onboard new team members if they are already familiar with the domain.

 ### Ways to Integrate Rust

 There are various ways to integrate Rust into your existing infrastructure: